-Applicants meeting the minimum requirements are reviewed by the departmental faculty or committee (assigned by the Head in consult with the Graduate Coordinators) and recommendations are forwarded to the Dean of the School of Graduate Studies.
+Applicants meeting the minimum requirements are reviewed by the departmental committee (assigned by the Head in consult with the Graduate Coordinators) and recommendations are forwarded to the Dean of the School of Graduate Studies.
 Applicants for beginning students are accepted until March 31 of each year for acceptance in the Fall semester (this semester typically begins August 1st).
-Students who have already received a master's degree are reviewed periodically and may be accepted for study at the beginning of each semester.